 Also, what credit-scoring company did the dealer use?
 Since all credit-scoring companies have slightly different models, and use different inputs and formulas to determine your score, this can cause variations in credit scores.

 Finally, the dealer could have been using an “industry option” score, which is a credit score based primarily on your past auto finance history.

 An auto “industry option” score gives a lender a look at how well you’ve handled previous car loans So this score is based on whether or not you’ve ever had late care payments, whether you’ve ever had a car that was repossessed – anything related to your track record with car loans.

 To stay on top of your credit rating, continue using the credit monitoring service you indicated you’ve been using for five months.
 If you see any mistakes or outdated, negative information in your credit reports, by all means act immediately to have those errors or that old data deleted.

-- why is my credit score different at the dealership
+- why was my credit score higher at car dealer than bank

 - why does a car dealership credit score differ from credit karma

 - credit score at car dealership is lower than what I see on credit wise

 - is there a separate fico score for car dealerships

 - why does my credit score differ from the one at a car place